Independent Commission Against Corruption (New South Wales): Support and criticism

 While the ICAC has received support from some sections of the media, it received substantial criticism in the wake of the Greiner and O'Farrell resignations.
 In 1994, former Premier Neville Wran suggested that the then Government should consider "[ridding] the ICAC legislation of its glaring abuses of civil rights".
 In the wake of the findings of corruption against Eddie Obeid and Ian Macdonald, Graham Richardson, a former Labor Senator, opined that the ICAC had caused "collateral damage" to innocent people, citing Eric Roozendaal as an example.
-After O'Farrell's resignation, Bruce Baird, a former State Deputy Liberal Leader who voted for the ICAC establishing legislation, was quoted on ABC TV describing the Commission as a "Star Chamber" that "trashes peoples' reputations".
-Professor Peter van Onselen also questioned the "Star Chamber" nature of the Commission and its history of "besmirching reputations".
+After O'Farrell's resignation, Bruce Baird, a former State Deputy Liberal Leader who voted for the ICAC establishing legislation, was quoted on ABC TV describing the commission as a "Star Chamber" that "trashes peoples' reputations".
+Professor Peter van Onselen also questioned the "Star Chamber" nature of the commission and its history of "besmirching reputations".
 Former Victorian Premier Jeff Kennett suggested that the ICAC's actions with regard to O'Farrell had been "entrapment", while Chris Merritt of The Australian suggested that the investigation had been "ludicrous" and that it was Geoffrey Watson (counsel assisting the ICAC) who should have resigned instead.
-Nick Di Girolamo, a witness before the ICAC in proceedings that led to the resignation of O'Farrell, lodged a compliant in 2014 with the NSW Bar Association about Watson's behaviour during the hearings.
+Nick Di Girolamo, a witness before the ICAC in proceedings that led to the resignation of O'Farrell, lodged a complaint in 2014 with the NSW Bar Association about Watson's behaviour during the hearings.
 The Cunneen investigation was criticised, in the light of the eventual High Court decision, as having been heavy-handed from the start.

 On the other hand, in an editorial in the wake of the O'Farrell resignation, the Sydney Morning Herald quoted new NSW Premier Mike Baird that "ICAC is doing exactly what it should do and it is something that I will sign up to 100 per cent"; the newspaper advocated creation of a federal equivalent.
 Likewise, Australian Greens Senator Lee Rhiannon renewed the Greens' long-standing call for a national equivalent to ICAC.
 Calls for changes to how the ICAC operates following O'Farrell's resignation were rejected by Professor Anne Twomey, an expert in public and constitutional law at the University of Sydney, because it was O'Farrell who misled the ICAC, breached the parliamentary code of conduct and failed to properly declare pecuniary interests.
 A more historical defence of the ICAC has been that it was set up by a Liberal government in an expectation, shared fearfully by the Labor opposition, that it would be in effect "a standing royal commission into Labor", and that Coalition members and supporters have been appalled that it has not turned out that way.

 As of mid-December 2015, disputes continue.

 The Australian Federal Integrity Commission, a proposed body "responsible for the implementation of a national pro-integrity framework, with an emphasis on prevention", has been described as a "federal ICAC".